 The job of the online marketer is "learn to be wrong, quickly."
 The web allows experimentation (A/B testing) at scale previously very difficult.
 Google did this on Picasa.
 Current page showed 30% lift.
 "Free download" text doesn't work as well as a button that says "try now."
 A picture showing functionality didn't work at all (i.e. trying to show how much better than Photoshop).

 Three key questions to figure out site intentions.
 Most sites have conversion of 2%.
 Why?
-Not everyone came to your site to buy something.
-Goal: to find segments of discontent - and respond to them at scale.
-So answer these:
+Not everyone came to your site

 - Why are you here? (aka primary purpose)